swanchain/python-swan-sdk/docs/sample_tutorial.md

 ### 4. Retrieve Avaliable Hardware Informaitons

-SwanHub provides selection of Computing Providers with different hardwares.
+Orchestrator provides selection of Computing Providers with different hardwares.
-Use `SwanAPI().get_hardware_config()` to retrieve all avaliable hardwares on SwanHub.
+Use `SwanAPI().get_hardware_config()` to retrieve all avaliable hardwares on Orchestrator.

 Each hardware is stored in `HardwareConfig()` object.
 ```python